NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   =============================================  =======  =======  ===========  ========  =========  ==========================
   Element                                        Type     Units    Constraints  Required  Default    Notes
   =============================================  =======  =======  ===========  ========  =========  ==========================
-  ``DuctLeakageMeasurement[DuctType="supply"]``  element           1            Yes                  Supply duct leakage value
+  ``AirDistributionType``                        string            See [#]_     See [#]_             Type of air distribution ``DuctLeakageMeasurement[DuctType="supply"]``  element           1            Yes                  Supply duct leakage value
   ``DuctLeakageMeasurement[DuctType="return"]``  element           1            Yes                  Return duct leakage value
   ``Ducts``                                      element           >= 0         No                   Supply/return ducts [#]_
   ``NumberofReturnRegisters``                    integer           >= 0         No        See [#]_   Number of return registers
   =============================================  =======  =======  ===========  ========  =========  ==========================

+  .. [#] AirDistributionType choices are "gravity", "high velocity", "regular velocity", or "fan coil".
+  .. [#] AirDistributionType only required if the distribution system is for shared boilers/chillers with fan coils, in which case value must be "fan coil".
   .. [#] Provide a Ducts element for each supply duct and each return duct.
   .. [#] If NumberofReturnRegisters not provided, defaults to one return register per conditioned floor per `ASHRAE Standard 152 <https://www.energy.gov/eere/buildings/downloads/ashrae-standard-152-spreadsheet>`_, rounded up to the nearest integer if needed.